s-cafferty-nlp/EconomistGPT/README.md

 ```

 ### This content certainly isn't accurate, but it's definitely convincing.
 This is a great example of how GPT can be used to generate content for edtech.
-Unfortunately, this project also demonstrates how easily it is to generate mininformation at scale.
+Unfortunately, this project also demonstrates how easily it is to generate disinformation at scale.